alchemyplatform/aa-sdk/site/packages/aa-core/provider/withPaymasterMiddleware.md

 ## `paymasterDataMiddleware`

 The `paymasterDataMiddleware` is a readonly field on the `ISmartAccountProvider` interface that represents the default paymaster data middleware.
-It's used to set the `paymasterAndData` field on a `UserOperation`.
+It's used to set the `paymasterAndData` field on a UO.

 You can access the current paymaster data middleware configuration for the provider via: